 Students must ride their assigned bus to and from their assigned stop.
 Switching buses for any reason is strictly prohibited.
-Students must be present and visible at their assigned stop 10 minutes before the assigned bus stop time.
-A bus will not be dispatched to pick up students that were not present 10 minutes in advance.
+Students should be present and visible at their assigned stop 10 minutes before the assigned bus stop time.
+A bus will not be dispatched to pick up students that were not present in advance.

-- 1. Students are not to leave the bus without the driver's permission, except on arrival at their regular bus stop or at school. - Students should help keep the bus clean, sanitary and orderly.
-They must not damage or destroy bus seats or equipment.

-- 3. The bus windows should not be opened without permission from the driver. - 4.
+- 1. Students are not to leave the bus without the driver's permission, except on arrival at their regular bus stop or at school. - 2.
+Students should help keep the bus clean, sanitary and orderly.
+They must not damage or destroy bus seats or equipment. - 3.
+The bus windows should not be opened without permission from the driver. - 4.
 Students are not permitted to smoke while on the bus. - 5.
 Students are not to use abusive language, profanity, obscene gestures, or spit on the bus. - 6.
 Students may not bring large musical instruments, live animals, balloons, glass containers, skateboards, or large school projects onto the bus. - 7.
 Athletic equipment brought on the bus must fit between the student's legs and not be placed on the seat or in the aisle.
 Care and safety when transporting sports equipment should be considered a priority.
 Students misusing the equipment or allowing another student to misuse the equipment while on the bus will result in losing the privilege to transport the equipment on the bus.
 Whenever possible, the athletic equipment should be in appropriate equipment bags to avoid sharp edges being exposed to students. - 8.
 Students are to enter the bus, immediately take their seats, and remain seated until the bus comes to a complete stop. - 9.
 Students are to conduct themselves while on the bus in such a way that will not distract the driver.
-Distracting the driver puts everyone at risk. - 10.
-Students with high school issued parking passes will be ineligible for bus transportation.
+Distracting the driver puts everyone at risk.